 Join a network of passionate gardeners across the state who are dedicated to learning and sharing research-based information, enhancing their communities through horticulture, and connecting people with the benefits of gardening.
 Become a Master Gardener℠ volunteer!

 Our next Rutherford EMGV initial training program is scheduled for the Fall of 2021.

 In addition to submitting an application, all prospective program participants are required to attend an information session about the program at the Rutherford County Center.

 Submit an Application

 Submitting an application is the first step you need to take to start the program.
-Email our Horticulture Agent, Hannah Bundy at firstname.lastname@example.org if you would like an application.
+Our Master Gardener_Application can be downloaded and filled out electronically, or you can call our Horticulture Agent, Hannah Bundy, at 828-287-6015 or come into our office to pick up a physical copy of the application.

 If you are curious about the program and would like to learn more you can read about the statewide requirements and policies.

 Complete Initial Volunteer Training

 Extension Master Gardener℠ Volunteer initial training prepares you to be a Master Gardener℠ volunteer.
 The course introduces a wide range of horticultural topics, with a focus on finding research-based information and sharing the science behind sustainable gardening practices.

 - Minimum of 40 hours of instruction